Preamble

 The judicial power of the United States shall not be construed to extend to any suit in law or equity, commenced or prosecuted against one of the United States by Citizens of another State, or by Citizens or Subjects of any Foreign State.

-No court of Law shall present evidence acquired unlawfully.
+No court of Law shall present evidence acquired unfaithfully or unlawfully.

-No juror shall hear evidence not admitted by the preceding Judge, nor shall any person be present in any deliberation room for formulation of a verdict of any trial with exception of the jurors of such trial.
+No juror shall be cognizant or aware of evidence not admitted by the preceding Judge, nor shall any person be present in any deliberation room for formulation of a verdict of any trial with exception of the jurors of such trial.

 If one fourth of the jury, through anonymous and independent jurors, report such misconduct resulting in a reasonable likelihood of impartiality, then such reports shall be referred to the preceding Judge, in which they may replace such problematic jurors with alternate jurors or declare a mistrial.
-If more than half of the jurors report misconduct, through anonymous and independent jurors, then such jury shall be invalid for the purposes of the trial thereof and a new jury shall be convened.
-Such jurors reporting misconduct shall remain anonymous.
+If a majority of the jurors report misconduct independently from other jurors, with such jurors remaining anonymous during such reports, then the jury in question shall be invalid for the purposes of the trial thereof, a mistrial shall be declared, and a new jury shall be convened.

-No juror shall be questioned in deliberation content, opinions, or reasoning of any verdict by any government Official, and any investigation to wrongdoing of a jury or juror shall be limited to verifiable facts external to deliberation content, nor shall any juror be questioned or testify about content or behavior during deliberation, except when investigating, outside influences, credible and likely threats to Life or Safety, clerical errors, or accidental verdicts, ensuring jury privacy.
+No juror shall be questioned in the deliberation content, opinions, or reasoning of any verdict by any government Official, and any investigation of wrongdoing by a jury or juror shall be limited to verifiable facts external to deliberation content, nor shall any juror be questioned or testify about content or behavior during deliberation, except when investigating a crime unrelated to the trial at hand, outside influences, credible and likely threats to Life or Safety, clerical errors, or accidental verdicts, ensuring jury privacy.

-The Congress shall establish the Federal Bar Association of the United States as a public corporation independent from the President.
+The Congress shall establish the Federal Bar Association of the United States as a public corporation independent from the President, composed of a Chair person, Board of Governors, and House of Delegates.
 Every person admitted and licensed to practice federal Law in the United States is and shall be a member of the Bar association of the United States except while holding office as a judge of a court of record.

-No Officers, Delegates, Governors, or leader of such system shall hold ownership or stock in any law firm, private legal institution, or trust company; and before entering upon their duties as an Officer, Delegate, Governor, or leader, they shall certify under oath that they have complied with this requirement;
+No Chair person, Governor, or Delegate of such system shall hold ownership or stock in any law firm, private legal institution, or trust company; and before entering upon their duties as a Chair person, Governor, or Delegate they shall certify under oath that they have complied with this requirement;

-The House of Delegates shall be composed of ten delegates for each state for a single three year term and have the power to govern the Federal Barr Association and set policy for federal lawyers in congruence with the Law.
-No person shall be a Delegate who has not attained the age of twenty-five, nor be a citizen or hold any other Office of Trust or Profit, and shall be licensed to practice federal law.
+The House of Delegates shall be composed of ten delegates for each state for a single three year term and have the power to set policy for the Federal Barr Association and for federal lawyers in congruence with the Law.
+No person shall be a Delegate who has not attained the age of twenty-five Years, nor be a citizen or hold any other Office of Trust or Profit, and shall be licensed to practice federal law.
+Each state shall determine their own method for selecting Delegates to the Federal Bar Association House of Delegates, but such methods shall not permit participation from elected or appointed Officials from the legislature or executive from the state thereof, nor shall such Delegates be elected directly by the People thereof.

-The Board of Governors shall be composed of fifty Governors elected by the House of Delegates for a single five year term to administer the policies set by the House of Delegates and laws passed by the Congress.
-No person shall be a Governor who has not attained the age of thirty, nor be a citizen or hold any other Office of Trust or Profit, and shall be licensed to practice federal law.
+The Board of Governors shall be composed of fifty Governors elected by the House of Delegates for a single five year term to administer the policies set by the House of Delegates in congruence with the Law.
+No person shall be a Governor who has not attained the Age of thirty Years, nor be a citizen or hold any other Office of Trust or Profit, and shall be licensed to practice federal law.

 Any person licensed to practice any Law that is disbarred from one State shall be disbarred from all States and the federal government, but may be again eligible for Barment according to federal or state Law.

-The Persons of each State shall be entitled to all Privileges, Immunities, and Rights of Persons in the several States and of the United States.
+The People of each State and Territory shall be entitled to all Privileges, Immunities, and Rights of The People in the several States, Territories, and of the United States.

-A Person charged in any State with Treason, Felony, or other Crime, who shall flee from Justice, and be found in another State, shall on Demand of the executive Authority of the State from which they fled, be delivered up, to be removed to the State having Jurisdiction of the Crime.
+A Person charged in any State with Treason, Felony, or other Crime, who shall flee from Justice, and be found in another State or Territory, shall on Demand of the executive Authority of the State or Territory from which they fled, be delivered up, to be removed to the State or Territory having Jurisdiction of the Crime.

 New States may be admitted by the Congress into this Union; but no new State shall be formed or erected within the Jurisdiction of any other State; nor any State be formed by the Junction of two or more States, or Parts of States, without the Consent of the Legislatures of the States concerned as well as of the Congress.